lucymccanna/Pewlett-Hackard-Analysis/README.md

 ## Overview of Analysis
   #### Purpose
   This analysis identifies the number employees at Pewlett Hackard nearing retirement age (born between 1952 and 1955).
-By grouping the number of employees near retirement by department, the company can better prepare for filling the upcoming vacancies.
+By grouping the number of retirement-ready employees by title, the company can better prepare for filling the upcoming vacancies.

 ## Results